Your insurance carrier will pay for work-related treatment

 DWC must approve any change in doctors when your claim is not in a healthcare network.
 If you or your treating doctor relocate, or the doctor becomes unavailable, you can choose another treating doctor without getting permission from DWC.
 This is considered an exception, not a request to change doctors.
 If you want to change treating doctors for other reasons, you will need to provide good reason for your request.

 You must complete the DWC Form-053, Employee's Request to Change Treating Doctors - Non-Network and send it to DWC.
 If your request is approved, DWC will send a letter of the change in treating doctor.

 In an emergency you may get treatment without permission or approval from DWC or the insurance carrier.

 Will you get billed?

-A doctor may not bill you for treatment of a work-related injury or illness.
-The doctor may send you a copy of the bill marked as "information only" upon your request.
+A doctor can't bill you for treatment of a work-related injury or illness.
+The doctor may send you an information-only copy of the bill.

-Injured employees who remain off work longer than is medically necessary are more likely to:
+Injured employees who don't return to work once they are medically able to do so are more likely to:

 - become depressed;

 - lose important job skills while they are out; and